leblocks/hopcsharp.nvim/CONTRIBUTING.md

 6. **Create a Pull Request** on GitHub with:
    - A clear description of the changes
    - Any relevant issue numbers
-   - Screenshots/GIFs if the change affects the UI

 ### Commit Message Guidelines